soons1/tp/docs/DeveloperGuide.md

    * Expected: Lists of sample volunteers, befriendees and logs are shown.

 ### Find a specific person based on name keywords, pairing status, or tags
+1. Find a volunteer by name keywords
    1. Prerequisites: Starting with sample data.
 Refer to the previous test case to load sample data.
 Use `list` to reset the view before each testcase.
-1. Find a volunteer by name keywords
    1. Test case: `find`
       Expected: No change in list.
 Error displayed show an invalid command format, where at least one of the optional parameters must be entered.
    1. Test case: `find David`
       Expected: Shows the list of volunteers and befriendees with the name "David".
    1. Test case: `find david alex`
-      Expected: Shows the list of volunteers and befriendees with either the name "Alice" or "David".
+      Expected: Shows the list of volunteers and befriendees with either the name "David" or "Alex".

 2. Find a person by pairing status
+   1. Prerequisites: Starting with sample data.
+Refer to the previous test case to load sample data.
+Use `list` to reset the view before each testcase.
    1. Test case: `find --paired`
       Expected: Shows a list of all paired volunteers and befriendees.
 The list may contain multiple paired persons.
    1. Test case: `find --unpaired`
       Expected: Shows a list of all unpaired volunteers and befriendees.
 The list may contain multiple unpaired persons.

 3. Find a person by tags
+   1. Prerequisites: Starting with sample data.
+Refer to the previous test case to load sample data.
+Use `list` to reset the view before each testcase.
    1. Test case: `find t/student`
     Expected: Shows a list of all volunteers and befriendees with the tag "student".

 4. Restrict find operation to volunteers or befriendees
+   1. Prerequisites: Starting with sample data.
+Refer to the previous test case to load sample data.
+Use `list` to reset the view before each testcase.
    1. Test case: `find r/volunteer --paired`
       Expected: Shows list of all volunteers that are paired.
 Befriendee list is untouched.
    1. Test case: `find r/befriendee t/handicapped`